tol-is/tailwind-compositor/readme.md

 1. Depending on your typescale and number of webfonts, the output's filesize can be way beyond anything you should consider shipping. **You must use purgecss with this library.** For many use cases, such as personal blogs and minimal aesthetic, it should be fine.

-2. Currently, the system should only work with horizontal text, but at this moment, it hasn't been tested thoroughly with non-latin characters.
+2. Currently, the system should only work with horizontal text, but so far, it hasn't been tested thoroughly with non-latin characters.
 So if you're going to try it, please share your observations.

-3. It should work with most fonts, but some fonts are poorly designed (some very popular too) and don't use the same vertical metrics to render text across browsers and operating systems.
+3. It should work with every font, however many fonts are poorly designed (some very popular too) and don't use the same vertical metrics to render text across browsers and operating systems.
 The error might be negligible in reading size, but in display sizes can result to a couple pixels off the baseline.

-4. If you can't use it on production, compositor can be of value, as an educational or design and prototyping tool.
+4. If you can't use it on production, compositor can be a practical educational or design and prototyping tool.

 --